PULPIT TODAY SERMONS

 Leaves of Beautification Create Peace

 At some point, everyone wrestles with maintaining inner peace.
 We are familiar with a burdened heart and what the Bible calls “a spirit of heaviness.”
 And there are some Christians that constantly battle a troubled heart.
 It’s awful to live that way!
 But God has provided a way to reverse this!
-And the answer is in keeping with what I’ve said: When you beautify yourself with Christ it results in the peace of God resting upon your soul.
+And the answer is in-keeping with what I’ve said: When you beautify yourself with Christ it results in the peace of God resting upon your soul.
 Does this concept seem strange?
 Let me illustrate it on a natural/physical level.

 How many here have witnessed the wonder of the Grand Canyon, or the Rockies, or the Alps of Switzerland?
 They are magnificent!

-(Explanation) There is a reason God has replanted the Tree of Life in Heaven.
-This is the most magnanimous, incredible tree that God created!
-When John described it in Revelation 22:1—2, he showed it towering over the River of Life.
-And don’t think this river compares with anything on Earth!
-It’s wider than the Amazon, longer than the Nile, and more majestic than the Rhine River of Europe.
-And yet, John saw the roots of the Tree of Life stretching to both banks of the river.
-He then saw that the tree produced a new crop of fruit every month.
-And what is one of the purposes of the tree?
-John said, “the leaves of the tree are for the healing of the nations.”
+(Explanation) There is a reason God has planted what he calls the “Tree of Life” in Heaven.
+This is the most magnanimous, incredible tree God has created!
+When John described it in Revelation 22:1—2, he showed it spanning and towering over the River of Life.
+It’s a river unlike any on Earth!
+It’s wider than the Amazon, longer than the Nile, and more majestic than the Rhine.
+He then saw the tree producing new fruit every month.
+And what is one of the chief purposes of the tree?
+John said, “The leaves of the tree are for the healing of the nations.”

-(Prayer) Before I continue this message, I want to pause to pray for you: “Heavenly Father, I pray for beautification of your people.
+(Prayer) Before I continue this message, I want to pause to pray for you: “Heavenly Father, I pray for the beautification of your people.
 Cause them to bring forth loveliness.
 Make your people trees of splendor that you may be glorified in them.
 Cause this to circulate life and peace within them.
 Let them understand the joy that comes from manifesting the virtues of our Savior to others.
 In Jesus’ name.
 Amen.

 The Fruit of the Righteous

 Not all trees bear fruit, but those that do teach us that Christians have been planted in God’s vineyard so others can partake of the fruit that flourishes from their branches.
 What a fabulous opportunity this is!
-God designed you to be a fruitful tree for others to enjoy!
+God designed you to be a fruitful tree for others to enjoy.
 We get to nurture others with the “fruit of the Spirit” that burgeons through us.
-Have you considered that?
+Have you ever considered that?

 (Illustration) The story is told of a boy watching an elderly man plant a tree.
 Understanding that the man will die before the tree matures to offer shade and fruit, the boy enquired: “Mister, why are you planting that tree?
 You will never eat from it.”
 The elderly man responded, “Son, I’m not planting this tree for me.
 Years ago, my father planted trees that he never partook of; but I have often eaten from them.
 I’m doing what one generation should do for the next.
-I am planting this tree for you and others to enjoy.
+I am planting this tree for you and others to enjoy.”

 That is why it is important to bear fruit: It provides others with what is rightfully theirs.
 It is why Jesus and John the Baptist imposed such grave admonitions against spiritual barrenness.
 When we fail to produce fruit those around us remain undernourished.
 Here is what John said in Matthew 3:9—11.